 One Weekend in Savannah, GA: A 3-Day Savannah Itinerary

-Though Georgia’s most well-known city maybe Atlanta, the coastal town of Savannah is a great town to visit as well.
-Savannah is known for its rich history, historic architecture, and classic Southern charm.
+Savannah is known for its rich history (a bit spooky), historic architecture, and classic Southern charm.
 The town has been the setting for many books and movies, and there are plenty of activities for city-lovers and outdoor enthusiasts alike.
+I visited with a friend for a quick weekend getaway and we were able to see so much of the area in just 3 days!
+So, without further ado, here’s exactly how to spend one weekend in Savannah.

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links at no extra cost to you.
 There are only products included that I truly love.
 I APPRECIATE your support!